developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - If the Action value ***Turn Off All GMS Applications*** is chosen, all GMS applications that are considered "safe" to disable is disabled.

-Note: - Since it is possible to turn GMS Applications on or off individually, using the values ***Turn On All GMS Applications*** and ***Turn Off All GMS Applications*** will guarantee only that all GMS Applications are On or Off ***immediately after*** the requested Action is completed.
+Note: - Since it is possible to turn GMS Applications on or off individually, using the values ***Turn On All GMS Applications*** and ***Turn Off All GMS Applications*** guarantees only that all GMS Applications are On or Off ***immediately after*** the requested Action is completed.
 Subsequent Actions could result in any mixture of GMS Applications being turned On or Off.
 The behavior of the system or any GMS applications under such conditions is not guaranteed.